patrickodacre/patrickodacre/README.md

 ## ⚡ About

-I am an experienced software engineer focused on DevOps and Cyber Security.
+I am an experienced software engineer too curious for my own good.
+Currently I'm working on blockchain programming using Rust and Substrate.

 I value curiosity, clear thinking, and a solution only as complex as the problem demands.